 As a teenager, he relocated to Monaca, Beaver County, PA, where his sister Arla lived and where he remained for decades.
 He was a longtime steelworker for Jones & Laughlin Steel in Aliquippa and during the Korean War, served in the 7th Infantry Division.

-In about 1990, as a volunteer for the Salvation Army, he met the founder of this website during a pickup of canned goods at a local civil engineering firm, Michael Baker Corporation, and the two were photographed together by future county commissioner Joe Spanik.
+Wayne also had a passion for volunteer service with the Salvation Army.
+In about 1990, he met the founder of this website during a pickup of canned goods at a local civil engineering firm, Michael Baker Corporation, and the two were photographed together by future county commissioner Joe Spanik.

 ~ Daughter Arla (Miner) Borghi ~